 ¿Qué leí?
 What did I read?¿Qué harías?
 What would you do?Dime que entendiste.
 Tell me what you understood.¿Qué sucederá a continuación?
 What will happen next?

 For beginners, it would be enough to pick favorite words or phrases from the reading.
 Or, a hands-on activity to retell the story or information.

-• Do a presentation about what you learned
+• Make a notebook page• Act out a scene• Make a map• Do a presentation about what you learned

 Most important, it is necessary to keep realistic expectations.
 No experience means you cannot do anything at all.
 So, scale to your experience level and aim for easy.
 The purpose is to practice perfectly with a good model of language.
 Growth will happen with consistent practice.

 Read aloud tips and strategies

 These read aloud tips and strategies will set you up for success.
 We all know everything has challenges.
 Use these tips as a guide to handle the obstacles of reading aloud.
 Hopefully, applying them early will create a positive learning environment.

 Comfortable, Fun and Cozy